cfwheels/cfwheels/wheels/docs/02 Working with Wheels/05 Using and Creating Plugins.md

 # Using and Creating Plugins

-<p class="intro">Extend Wheels functionality by using plugins or creating your own.</p>
+*Extend Wheels functionality by using plugins or creating your own.*

 Wheels is a fairly lightweight framework, and we like to keep it that way.
 We won't be adding thousands of various features to Wheels just because a couple of developers find them "cool." ;)